liflab/beepbeep-3-book/markdown/basic/README.md

     0,2,4,6,8,10,12,14,

 Notice the one-second interval between each number.
-This shows that, in pull mode, nothing happens until an upstream call to `push` triggers the chain of computation.
+This shows that, in push mode, nothing happens until an upstream call to `push` triggers the chain of computation.

 ## Pushing on binary processors